 Ask the recruiter or the hiring manager before the interview

 Take the guesswork out of the equation.
-If you feel you don’t have enough information to prepare for your technical interview, just ask for more!
+If you feel you don’t have enough information to prepare, just ask for more!
 We’re here to help you succeed.
 I really mean it.
 Sometimes we aren’t doing a great job with sharing enough information proactively about the interview steps but that’s not intentional!
 I’m always happy to help you prepare better – ask about anything, please.
 You’re doing both of us a favor with that.
-Simply ask during the previous technical interview step or just drop me or the recruiter an email at any time.
+Ask during the previous interview step or just drop me an email at any time.

 Show up on time

-Make sure you arrive at your technical interview on time.
-If you can’t, for some reason, please let us know, we’ll happily reorganize for another time, no hard feelings (sh*t happens).
+Make sure you’re there on time.
+If you can’t, for some reason, please let us know, we’ll happily organize for another time, no hard feelings.
 Showing up on time isn’t only about respecting each other’s schedule – interview time slots are usually 100% utilized and by arriving 10 minutes late you’re reducing your own chance to be successful.
 You’re also making it more stressful for yourself than necessary.
 If you need time for commute or for your Zoom/Google Meet setup, think ahead and give yourself a buffer before the start.
-You’ll also love the extra 10 minutes before the interview to tune in and get calmer.

 Don’t jump right into solution mode - read, distill, paraphrase